PhiMarHal/goatgoat/faq.md

 <br>
 <h3>Can I transfer my leveraged positions to another address?</h3>

-Unfortunately, no. For the time being, leveraged positions are bound to the address that opened them.
+Unfortunately, no. Leveraged positions are bound to the address that opened them.